jrncarlock/jrncarlock.github.io/_pages/about.md

 #### Professional Experience:

-* <span style="color:Salmon">_Lead Data Analyst_</span> (2021) - Institute of Legal Research of the National Autonomous University of Mexico (UNAM) \| Project: _Assessment and design of the National Programs of Transparency and Access to Information, and Personal Data Protection 2022-2024._
+* <span style="color:Salmon">_Lead Data Analyst_</span> (2021) - Institute of Legal Research, National Autonomous University of Mexico (UNAM) \| Project: _Assessment and design of the National Programs of Transparency and Access to Information, and Personal Data Protection 2022-2024._

 * <span style="color:Salmon">_Advisor_</span> (2020-2021) - Electoral Institute of Mexico City (IECM).